|Country of Origin||Czech Republic|

 Personality: The personality of the Bohemian Shepherd is intelligent, courageous, alert.
-They are likely to make a sound whenever they hear some noise in the surrounding or when someone is crossing their territory.
-Although they are not likely to bite or get aggressive, they will bark and warn their owner.
+They are likely to make a sound whenever they hear some noise in the surroundings or when someone is crossing their territory.
+Although they are not likely to bite or get aggressive, they will bark and warn their owners.

 Bohemian Shepherd is a highly trainable dog that can only be trained by an experienced dog owner.
 They tend to respond well to a positive method of training, so reward them with lots of vocal praises, treats, and a gentle pat on the back.

 Once they master the obedience training, enroll them in agility.
-Never be harsh on them or use force hand on them.
+Never be harsh on them or use force hands on them.

 Is Bohemian Shepherd Chil-Friendly?